RaviKMalhotra/CCSP/Domain 5 - Operations Domain/Domain 5 Important Questions 2.md

 D	is	incorrect	because	the	acronym	SLE	stands	for	single	loss expectancy	and	not	service	loss	expectancy.

-### Question # 20 - 	Which	of	the	following	core	concepts	of	cloud	computing	is	NOT something	that	orchestration	would	play	a	role	in?
+### [important tricky] Question # 20 - 	Which	of	the	following	core	concepts	of	cloud	computing	is	[NOT] something	that	orchestration	would	play	a	role	in?
 A.	Auto-scaling
 B.	Portability
 C.	Customer	billing
 D.	Provisioning
 Answer: B.

-Portability	is	the	ability	for	a	cloud	customer	to	move	data	and services	easily	among	various	cloud	providers.
-It	allows	an organization	to	avoid	vendor	lock-in	and	to	be	able	to	always	shop	for more	competitive	pricing	or	better	feature	offerings	among	cloud providers.
-Orchestration	within	a	cloud	environment	does	not	play	a role	in	the	portability	of	a	service.
+[very important] **Portability	is	the	ability	for	a	cloud	customer	to	move	data	and services	easily	among	various	cloud	providers**.
+**It	allows	an organization	to	avoid	vendor	lock-in	and	to	be	able	to	always	shop	for more	competitive	pricing	or	better	feature	offerings	among	cloud providers**.
+**Orchestration	within	a	cloud	environment	does	not	play	a role	in	the	portability	of	a	service**.

-A	is	incorrect	because	auto-scaling	is	a	major	utilizer	of	orchestration within	a	cloud	environment	because	resources	can	be	changed programmatically	to	meet	current	demand	for	services	without	the need	for	staff	intervention.
+A	is	incorrect	because	**auto-scaling	is	a	major	utilizer	of	orchestration within	a	cloud	environment**	because	resources	can	be	changed programmatically	to	meet	current	demand	for	services	without	the need	for	staff	intervention.

-C	is	incorrect	because	orchestration	handles	many	of	the	customer billing	operations	within	a	cloud	environment.
+C	is	incorrect	because	**orchestration	handles	many	of	the	customer billing	operations	within	a	cloud	environment**.
 Because	automatic processes	handle	the	provisioning	of	services	and	resources	within	the environment,	orchestration	will	automatically	update	billing	for	the cloud	customer	as	part	of	measured	service	offerings.

-D	is	incorrect	because	the	provisioning	of	resources	throughout	the cloud	environment	is	handled	almost	entirely	through	orchestration	as well	as	automatic	and	programmatic	processes.
+D	is	incorrect	because	the	**provisioning	of	resources	throughout	the cloud	environment	is	handled	almost	entirely	through	orchestration**	as well	as	automatic	and	programmatic	processes.

-### Question # 21 - 	Monitoring	is	essential	in	a	cloud	environment	to	ensure	that	SLArequirements	from	all	the	tenants	will	be	met	satisfactorily.
+### [important] Question # 21 - 	[Monitoring]	is	essential	in	a	cloud	environment	[to	ensure]	that	SLA requirements	from	all	the	tenants	will	be	met	satisfactorily.
 Which	of	the following	groupings	represents	the	common	four	essential	metrics?
 A.	CPU,	disk,	memory,	network
 B.	Disk,	network,	CPU,	bandwidth
 C.	Memory,	network,	users,	disk
 D.	Users,	network,	memory,	CPU
 Answer: A.

-CPU,	disk,	memory,	and	network	resources	are	the	key	components of	what	a	cloud	customer	purchases	from	a	cloud	provider.
-They	are also	the	main	focus	of	SLA	requirements	between	the	cloud	customer and	cloud	provider.
+**CPU,	disk,	memory,	and	network	resources	are	the	key	components of	what	a	cloud	customer	purchases	from	a	cloud	provider**.
+**They	are also	the	main	focus	of	SLA	requirements	between	the	cloud	customer and	cloud	provider**.
 As	such,	the	four	metrics	are	very	closely monitored	within	a	cloud	environment	for	many	important	uses.

 B	is	incorrect	because	bandwidth	is	similar	to	networking	and	is	not	a key	metric.
 In	this	case,	disk	would	replace	bandwidth	to	arrive	at	the correct	answer.